 The online study guide covers didactic materials containing printable text reviews and practice questions.

 The assessment component is a two-part, proctored exam that covers cognitive knowledge and manual skills.
 Both parts of the exam must be taken in one single test appointment.

-The manual skills component evaluates skills based on efficiency (speed) and precision (accuracy) of the surgeon’s maneuvers using the GI Mentor II, a proprietary piece of hardware developed by Simbionix.
+The manual skills component evaluates skills based on efficiency (speed) and precision (accuracy) of the surgeon’s maneuvers using the GI Mentor II, GI Bronch Mentor or GI Mentor Express, all proprietary pieces of hardware developed by Simbionix.
 The test consists of five simulation exercises incorporating most of the psychomotor skills necessary for basic GI endoscopic surgery.

 Please refer to the following guide for instructions on how to register for the FES exam.
 Please note that while it appears you are only registering for the cognitive portion, you are signing up for the manual skills segment of the exam as well